-A Noble Experiment: History & Nature Of U.S. Government
+A Noble Experiment: History & Nature of U.S. Government

 Description

-In this robust course, students will learn the foundational principles of government, survey the various types of government, as well as trace the significant people, events and documents that lead to the creation of the United States.
-The U.S. Constitution is studied in-depth-- article by article, alongside a lesson on Constitutional interpretation.
-Also explored are the United Nations Organization, U.S. Foreign Policy and the impact of immigration and globalization on our nation.
-The final lessons promote responsible citizenship and include independent state and local government specific research projects.
-Students wrap up the study with a viewing of the classic movie, Mr. Smith Goes to Washington (item #055423).
-The appendix found in the student text contains various activities condensed from the publisher's Z-Guide to the Movies.
-While this is optional, I believe most families would find it a beneficial and enjoyable way to end their studies.
-Movie resources include a topic overview, movie synopsis, review questions, filibuster research project, art project, family discussion questions, filmmaker's art, and many others.
-Also included with the DVD set is the Teacher Resource CD-ROM.
-The CD contains pdf printable copies of the course outline, course syllabus, a valuable transcript description, complete course transcripts, answer keys for all graded assignments, and a grade book to record student scores.
+A Noble Experiment: History and Nature of the American Government is a comprehensive, student-directed, one-semester high school government course.
+It covers all the national standards for both a high school civics and government course of study.
+Best of all, the information is presented from a conservative Judeo-Christian foundation.
+In this robust course, students will learn the foundational principles of government, survey the various types of government, and trace the significant people, events, and documents that lead to the creation of the United States.
+The U.S. Constitution is studied in-depth, article by article, with a lesson on Constitutional interpretation.
+Also explored are the United Nations Organization, U.S. Foreign Policy, and the impact of immigration and globalization on our nation.
+The final lessons promote responsible citizenship and include independent state-specific and local government-specific research projects.
+Students wrap up the study with a viewing of the classic movie Mr. Smith Goes to Washington, which is available to stream online from multiple sources.

 Teaching Method